alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

     cf ssh -L 4430:HOSTNAME_FROM_STEP_1:443 NAME_OF_AN_APP_YOU_CAN_SSH_TO
     ```

-    Elasticsearch instances are only accessible from the PaaS.
-This sets up a tunnel so that you can get access, similar to how we use [Conduit](https://github.com/alphagov/paas-cf-conduit) elsewhere.
+    Elasticsearch instances are only accessible from GOV.UK PaaS.
+Using the `cf ssh` command sets up a tunnel so that you can get access, similar to how we use [Conduit](https://github.com/alphagov/paas-cf-conduit) elsewhere.

-3. Access Kibana via your browser by going to [https://localhost:4430](https://localhost:4430).
+3. Access Kibana through your browser by going to [https://localhost:4430](https://localhost:4430).
    When prompted for credentials, provide the username and password from step 1.
-   If you see a blank page then make sure your browser url is using `https` and not `http`.
+   If you see a blank page, make sure your browser URL is using `https` and not `http`.

 4. To clean up when you are done, `CTRL+C` the `cf ssh` session from step 2 and run `cf delete-service-key NAME_OF_YOUR_ELASTICSEARCH creds-for-kibana`.